-Proposals are necessary for business for a host of reasons, but the general purpose of a well-written one fits the same central theme: pulling all available information together in a concise and persuasive manner that helps you drive your point home.
+Proposals are necessary for business for a host of reasons, but the general purpose of a well-written one fits the same central theme: pulling all available information together concisely and persuasively that helps you drive your point home.

 Proposals are typically confused with a similar document- a business quote- but there are many uses for a ‘proposal’ document in the modern business world.
 Here we will be focusing on the document needed when you are formally pitching an idea (action and execution) by department heads or managers.